 According to Statistics Canada, an estimated 2.3 million workers report having repetitive strain injuries (RSIs), which limits their ability to perform daily activities, annually.
 That translates to roughly 1 in every 10 Canadian workers.
 The estimated cost of loss of work for Canadians is between $24 million and $40 million per year.

-What are Repetitive Strain Injuries?
+What are Repetitive Strain Injuries at work?

 RSI or musculoskeletal disorders (MSD) are commonly diagnosed as tendonitis and carpal tunnel syndrome.
 RSIs are ailments that affect the muscles, nerves, and tendons and are often caused by improperly set up workspaces, or performing repetitive movements.
 Symptoms include burning, aches & pains, tingling, swelling, and loss of strength in the affected area.

-What cause RSIs or MSDs?
+What causes RSIs or MSDs?

 It is important to understand that there are many causes of RSI and MSD, such as: